So in that sunny isle, rolling on the waves of the Mediterranean Sea, you will pay by the Euro.

 The notes in the whole Euro zone have seven nominal values: EUR 5, 10, 20, 50, 100, 200 and 500, while the coins have the values of EUR 1 and 2, as well as 1, 2, 5, 10, 20 and 50 cents.

-It is worth knowing that in Mallorca there is no problem with using payment cards (preferably Visa), but if you want to get some cash, you can withdraw it in a cash machine or exchange currency in numerous banks (note the short opening hours, e.g. only until 1:00 PM or 2:00 PM), exchange bureaus or hotels.
+It is worth knowing that in Mallorca there is no problem with using payment cards (preferably Visa), but if you want to get some cash, you can withdraw it in a cash machine or exchange currency in numerous banks (note the short opening hours, e.g. only until 1:00 PM or 2:00 PM) or exchange bureaus close to our villa for rent in Mallorca.